 Switching Speed, (1/trr) |

-As can be seen from the above, important operating characteristics are complementary between the pn-junction and the Schottky barrier diode.
+As seen from the above table, important operating characteristics are complementary between the pn-junction and the Schottky barrier diode.
 This is due to the fundamental physics that describes the mode of operation of the two device types.

-Diodes Incorporated has embodied all these desirable functions into a single component, which, through increased efficiency of power-conditioning circuits will increase the value of subsystem design, and through features traditionally incompatible in a single component, permit the development and integration of systems previously not considered.
+We have embodied these desirable functions into a single component, which, through increased efficiency of power-conditioning circuits, increases the value of subsystem design.
+Traditionally incompatible in a single component, the unification of these features permits the development and integration of systems previously not considered.